johndavid400/chrome_extension_test/README.md

-# Extension Test for Chrome webbrowser
+# Extension Test for Chrome browser

 #### Testing basic javascript injection into any webpage via extension